DAY 11 - Tuesday 15th December 2009

 GREECE to TURKEY = = 102 DAILY PHOTOS

-I shouldn't use the word idiot so much, but it so sad when people, especially with beards and of advanced age, have such a disregard for morals and manners.
 After collecting our visas at a cost of 10 Euros, we had to go to booth 1 with our Customs Manifest, they kept one copy and stamped another, then we had to take the stamped one to booth 3 where it would be signed off, then we could go queue up at the barrier.

 The weather was wet and driving conditions were tough as usual, I was surprised at the vast amounts of open space, it seemed like a very nice chilled out country.